stollander33/docs/docs/developers/developer_guide.md

 In debug mode the framework is dynamically compiled and provided by ng serve while in production the static dist is built at startup time and served by a nginx reverse proxy.

-We are looking for `react` to be integrated as well.

 ## Upgrade to a new version